-The Plan's current favorable determination letter, received from the Internal Revenue Service (IRS), is dated March 11, 2015.
-As such, the Plan Administrator believes the Plan is designed and currently being operated in compliance with the applicable requirements of the Code and, therefore, the Plan is qualified and the related trust is tax exempt.
+The Plan's current favorable determination letter, received from the Internal Revenue Service, is dated March 11, 2015.
+As such, the Plan Administrator believes the Plan is designed and currently being operated in compliance with the applicable requirements of the Code and; therefore, the Plan is qualified and the related trust is tax exempt.

-The 2015 participant contributions transferred late to the Plan, listed on Schedule H, line 4a, are pending approval under the U.S. Department of Labor's Voluntary Fiduciary Correction Program (VFCP).
+The 2015 participant contributions transferred late to the Plan, listed on Schedule H, line 4a, were corrected and approved under the U.S. Department of Labor's Voluntary Fiduciary Correction Program (VFCP).

 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
+U.S. generally accepted accounting principles requires the Plan's management to evaluate uncertain tax positions taken by the Plan.

-The Plan Administrator has concluded that as of December 31, 2015 and 2014, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan Administrator has concluded that as of December 31, 2016 and 2015, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.